Meeting Minutes Generator

 Does Ready to circulate mean approved?

-Use Owner | action | due date | status | context when possible.
-Lines with fewer parts still parse, but missing owners and due dates reduce readiness.
+Use Owner | action | due date | status | context.
+Lines with less structure still parse, but missing owners create blockers and missing due dates create review notes.

 References:

-- Minutes and Actions, The University of Manchester Governance Office.
+- Minutes and actions, The University of Manchester Governance Office.